goliatone/wee-things-workshop/README.md

 ### Prerequisites

 This tutorial expects:
-- some basic programming knowledge
+- you have some basic programming knowledge
-- you know how to open a **terminal**, execute scripts and type in a commands
+- you know [how to open a **terminal**][how-to-terminal], execute scripts and type in a commands
-- you can find your way around **Github**
+- you can find your way around Github
-- [Node.js][nodejs-org] installed in your machine
+- you have [Node.js][nodejs-org] [installed][node-install] in your machine

-We've tested this tutorial on **MacOS**.
+We've tested this tutorial on MacOS.
 It's possible to do with Windows, but there might be subtle differences when it comes to flashing the board and using the tools.

 ### Materials
 The list of materials is intentionally short; we can get up and running pretty fast.